EHfive/rtl8152-led-ctrl/README.md

   reg               Read/write register directly
 ```

-To set LED configuration to our opinionated default value, run the following.
-It would shows formatted result configuration.
+To set LED configuration to our opinionated default value, run the following command.
+It would also shows formatted configuration result.

 ```
 $ rtl8152-led-ctrl set